HELSINKI — The final selection process for Finland's and Denmark's fighter replacement programs will be managed by two newly installed governments.

-US candidates Lockheed Martin and Boeing have responded with enhanced activities on the counter-trade front, with Boeing offering Danish partners the prospect of lucrative defense and civilian contracts, including orders connected to Airbus.
+US candidates Lockheed Martin and Boeing have responded with enhanced activities on the counter-trade front, with Boeing offering Danish partners the prospect of lucrative defense and civilian contracts, including orders connected to Airbus, to Danish partners.
 In May, Boeing agreed to a contract with the Herning-based Danish firm Multicut to deliver parts to the Airbus A350 passenger aircraft.

 The orders include Terma's electronic warfare management system (EWMS) for Chinook helicopters, as well as Harpoon missile simulators.
 Terma's EWMS for the Chinook features dual cockpit displays and integrates multiple warning and countermeasure systems.
 The Danish company's Harpoon missile simulator contract will support testing and training with Harpoon Command and Launch Systems based on land, as well as on ships and submarines.

-The Finnish government has dispelled speculation that its deepening defense cooperation with Sweden advances the cause of the Gripen in its fighter replacement program.
+The Finnish government has dispelled speculation that its deepening defense cooperation with Sweden advances the cause of the Gripen within its FRP fighter replacement program.

 The Saab Gripen JAS 39-E/F is one of five possible "Western" aircraft options being considered to replace 55 Boeing F/A-18C Hornet single-seat and seven F/A-18D two-seat multirole fighters.

 The cost of replacing F/A-18C Hornets is estimated at about $6 billion.
 When core systems are added, the cost rises to around $8 billion.
-The Finnish government, depending on how the new administration prioritizes the fighter replacement, could potentially accelerate and conclude the decision-making and selection process in 2017-18.
+The Finnish government, depending on how the new administration prioritizes the FRP fighter replacement, could potentially accelerate and conclude the decision-making and selection process in 2017-2018.

 Other candidate aircraft include the French Dassault Rafale, the F-35 Lightning II, the F/A-18E Super Hornet and the Eurofighter Typhoon.
 No Russian aircraft are being considered.

-It is expected that the Finnish Air Force (FAF) will acquire a new fighter type and begin taking the Hornets out of service beginning in 2025, with the last of the Hornets scheduled to be retired by 2030.
+It is expected that the Finnish Air Force (FAF) will acquire a new fighter type and begin taking the Hornets out of service beginning in 2025, with the last of the Hornets scheduled to be retired from active duty by 2030.

 The Finnish MoD's steering Exploratory Working Group (EWG) is expected to present its evaluation, and proposals, by the end of June to Niinistö of how the existing fleet of F/A-18C Hornets could be replaced.
 The EWG will not provide recommendations on the type, price or number of aircraft to be purchased.

 The acquisition of a new fighter type will be the biggest and most costly item on the FAF's procurement list over the next 10 to 15 years.
 The evaluation process still leaves open the possibility that the existing fleet of Hornets could be subjected to a third life-extension.
-However, that possibility is costly and unlikely, Haglund said.
+However, that possibility is a costly and unlikely scenario, Haglund said.